Journal article

 Click to copy

-Collins, Helen E, Betty M Pat, Luyun Zou, S. Litovsky, A. Wende, M. Young, and J. Chatham.
+Collins, Helen E., Betty M. Pat, Luyun Zou, Silvio H. Litovsky, Adam R. Wende, Martin E. Young, and John C. Chatham.
 “Novel Role of the ER/SR Ca2+ Sensor STIM1 in the Regulation of Cardiac Metabolism.”
-American journal of physiology.
-Heart and circulatory physiology (2019).
+American Journal of Physiology-Heart and Circulatory Physiology (2019).

 MLA